 Visitors to Sixty Vines should take special note of any wine labelled “Vine Huggers,” because these are especially unique.
 Vine Huggers wines are all from private labels, available exclusively at Sixty Vines.

 The Salumi & Cheese board ($18) came with generous slices of Texas and California cheeses, little ivory towers beside thinly shaved salami and prosciutto, local sausage and accoutrements, such as dates and marinated olives.
 It’s small, but the combinations seem endless.
-The cheddar with dates was my favorite, perfect when paired with a Pinot Noir.
+The cheddar with dates was perfect when paired with a Pinot Noir.
 The olives with goat cheese was also a delightful match.

 With six bite-sized slices of sea salt ciabatta and three totally unique spreads, Toasts ($10) will make all other toast underwhelming.
 There are three different tastes on one plate: Avocado & togarashi, brie & candied dates and raclette & tomato bacon jam.
 The brie and candied dates was particularly exquisite.
 After a long day, this one, in particular, felt like a reward.
-We must have done something pretty good to have earned it.

 It’s my belief that an egg makes everything better and the Fettuccine ($12) was no exception.
 With butternut squash, a sunny duck egg & cracklin’s, sage butter and pea tendrils, this Fettuccine had a stunning presentation and lived up to its own hype.
 Herby and rich, even if you’re stuffed at this point from Crispy Zucchini and Toasts, you’ll probably clean your plate.
 I rarely order pasta at a restaurant, but if they were all this good, I’d order it every time.